tc466/mbcharge/README.md

 can't control when the battery starts and stops charging.
 This tool is for those who want more manual control.

-The utility allows turning on / off battery charging for MacBooks (including MacBook Pro/Air with Apple Silicon).
-Note that it may not work on older generations of MacBooks (which uses a different mechanism to control battery charging).
+The utility allows turning on / off battery charging, and hold / unhold battery at 80% for Apple Silicon MacBooks.
+Note that it does not work on older generations of MacBooks (which uses a different mechanism to control battery charging).
 Please use [bclm][bclm] or [AlDente][AlDente] instead for older MacBooks.

 ## Prerequisites